Vaastu Shastra (film)

 Vaastu Shastra (lit.
 'Science of architecture') is a 2004 Indian Hindi-language horror film produced by Ram Gopal Varma and directed by Saurab Usha Narang, starring Peeya Rai Chowdhary, Sushmita Sen, and J. D. Chakravarthy.
 It is loosely based on the 1980 film The Shining by Stanley Kubrick, as well as inspired by the South East Asian films Ju-On: The Grudge and Acacia.

-The film was released on 22 October 2004, and was declared a semihit at the box office, grossing ₹10 crore worldwide against a ₹5 crore budget.
+The film was released on 22 October 2004, and was declared a below average performer at the box office, grossing ₹10 crore worldwide against a ₹5 crore budget.
 The film was dubbed into Telugu as Marri Chettu.